 The first term is the contribution from the travel time uncertainty and the second term is the contribution from the interval velocity uncertainty.
-We see that using depth conversion gives a lower uncertainty (± 15 m) than using the isochore thicknesses (± 29 m) for BaseBrent.
+We see that using depth conversion gives a lower uncertainty ( $\pm 15$ m) than using the isochor thicknesses ( $\pm 29$ m) for BaseBrent.
 The model weights will be: